Note

 from nilearn import datasets

-from nilearn.image import load_img, new_img_like, resample_to_img
+from nilearn.image import concat_imgs, load_img, new_img_like, resample_to_img

 from nilearn.plotting import plot_roi